Sagetech-Avionics/Sagetech-Avionics.github.io/documentation/PX4_MXS_PR.md

 ## Issues

+- [x] Intermittent hard faults/resets when SVR/MSR data is fed from the MXS in some cases.
+- [x] Add transponder and system failure message handling.
-- [ ] Flight IDs for vehicles begin to disappear after a while
+- [ ] Flight IDs for vehicles begin to disappear after a while? (problem needs better characterization)
 - [ ] In the future, implement a timer based time-out for some vehicles in vehicle list.
-- [ ] Add transponder and system failure message handling.
 - [ ] Add ackID mismatch handling.
-- [ ] Remove commented out code

 ---